mparsley1/eo-docs/README.md

 Some of the processors consume data from CREODIAS object store (for example eo-processors/eo_processors/ndvi_satpy).
 In this case, the eoian code is used to automate the downloading, processing and storage of the results.

-The following Python packages are used for EO processing in ECHOES and their dependencies:
+The following diagram shows the main Python packages that have been developed for EO service, with their dependencies:
 ```mermaid
 stateDiagram-v2
     eo_io --> eo_custom_scripts